 All CSU Global students are assigned a random six-digit student identification number.
 Students are requested to use this number when requesting information from the school.
 Students may request student ID cards through the Student Portal.

 CSU Global may request that students submit documents to the Student Portal.
 Unless a different return method is specified, students are responsible for returning/submitting any requested documentation through the Student Portal to allow tracking of document receipt and minimize the possibility of document loss.

 All course assignments must be submitted via the online Learning Management System for that course.
 Students encountering technical difficulties should contact Tech Support for assistance.
 Students are responsible for checking to ensure that all work has been submitted accurately.

 Students have access to prior courses for 75 days from the Canvas homepage.
 Students are responsible for saving copies of all assignments as CSU Global cannot provide access to closed courses to retrieve copies of assignments.

 Email is an official means for communication within CSU Global and, therefore, CSU Global has the right to send communications to employees and students via email and the right to expect that those communications will be received and read in a timely fashion.
 All communication from faculty and staff to students must be sent through their official CSU Global email account and not through a personal email account.

-All students are assigned a CSU Global email address that will be the official address for communicate with students.
-Students and alumni will retain permanent email access as long as they remain in good standing with the university.
+All students are assigned a CSU Global email address that will be the official address for communication with students.

 Employees and students are expected to check their official email frequently and on a consistent basis to stay current with CSU Global communications.
 CSU Global recommends employees and students check email daily.